SteveVLR/ai-audio/README.md

 ```

 - The Streamlit web UI will be available at: http://localhost:8501
-- The FastAPI REST API will be available at: http://localhost:8000/analyze

 ## Using the REST API
 Send a POST request to `/analyze` with a JSON body: